AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 For example, if you want to collect three measurements streamed from a device (longitude, latitude, and speed) and you want to collect those measurements over a period of time, you can define a type to include properties for longitude, latitude, speed and a timestamp.
 Collectively, these properties define the structure of the data you are storing.
 While this is a simple example, OCS lets you create much more complex types.

 A type can consist of many properties, but one property must function as the primary index.
 Time is frequently used as the primary index, effectively time-stamping all corresponding properties in each data instance.
-However, the primary key is not limited to time stamps; it can be any type of sequential data such as depth.
+However, the primary index is not limited to time stamps; it can be any type of sequential data such as depth.

 After you create a type, you cannot change it.
 If you want to change a type, you must delete the existing type and create a new one to ensure that no stored data is invalidated.
 However, you can only delete a type if no streams, views, or other types reference it.